Mass General PACT Program Helps Families Cope When a Parent Has Cancer

 A generous endowment by the Korff family in honor of Marjorie E. Korff, a loving and beloved mother who died from cancer in 2006, has supported the growth of the PACT program.
 There is still much to be done to ensure that people with cancer everywhere can access informed, thoughtful guidance to help them feel confident in the critically important role of Mom or Dad.
 Learn how you can help.

-If you are currently a patient at the Mass General Cancer Center and are interested in meeting with a PACT clinician, call 617-724-7272 or email email@example.com.This post is a sponsored collaboration between Mass General Cancer Center and Boston magazine's advertising department.
+If you are currently a patient at the Mass General Cancer Center and are interested in meeting with a PACT clinician, call 617-724-7272 or email email@example.com.This is a paid partnership between Mass General Cancer Center and Boston Magazine's City/Studio